jbakse/compform_notes/content/week_3_parameters/index.md

 - Abstraction, subway
 ## Parameters
-In a software system, parameters are values that control what the system does.
-Exposing parameters is the core concern of software interface design.
+Parameters are factors that control what how a system operates.
+Exposing parameters allows artists and designers to create systems that can be controlled by others.
+Choosing which parameters to expose is a core concern of software interface design.

 ### What to Expose
 - Which parameters should be exposed?